prysmaticlabs/prysm/README.md

 ## Running The Beacon Chain

 To start the system, we need to seed the beacon chain state with an initial validator set for local development.
-We created a reference [genesis.json](https://github.com/prysmaticlabs/prysm/blob/master/genesis.json) you can use for this!
+We created a reference [genesis.json](https://github.com/prysmaticlabs/prysm/releases/download/0.0.0/genesis.json) in our latest release you can use for this!
 You'll also need a special data directory where all the beacon chain data will be persisted to.

 Then, you can run the node as follows:

 With the binary executable: